cdproyect/Microsoft-Cert-AZ-104-Study-Guide/README.md

-# Microsoft Azure Administratoer Study Guide (AZ-104)
+# Microsoft Azure Administrator Study Guide (AZ-104)

+This repo includes notes and references on how to prepare for Azure SC-900 certification

 Core Exam Domains: